 It’s one thing to tell someone how you want a service to look and feel like.
 It’s quite another if you can show them.
 You can take a recorded service and use it to show staff and volunteers what you mean when you say you want a particular part of the service to run a certain way.

 How You Can Start Using Video for Ministry Development Across Multiple Campuses

 You’ll need a few key pieces of equipment to make this kind of video setup successful for your church.
 That starts with a video encoder to transmit the video feed from each campus to the main location.
 From there, you’ll need a video management system to access videos.
 To enable coaching and development, Haivision provides a video service for ministry partners called Haivision Multi-Site Monitoring – powered by the Haivision Media Platform – which provides the tools needed for church executives and leaders to watch and review worship services live or recorded from anywhere, including desktop computers, televisions, or even on mobile devices.

 There are a few advantages of using a professional video service which has been designed for ministry, the main one being ease of use in some of the more technical aspects.
 Solution providers that understand the challenges of ministries can also provide training and ongoing support for staff.

 The experience of Church of the Highlands is an excellent example of how video can be a helpful coaching tool for your church and support your continued growth.
 They use Haivision’s Multi-Site Monitoring service to coach their campus pastors, worship leaders, and provide training to their ministry school students.
 You can learn more about their experience here.

 Want to learn more about how a video solution created for ministry can help improve your church culture?
-We are hosting a webinar with Elevation Church on Thursday, June 20th.
-Sign up today to listen live and ask questions about their experience.
+We recently hosted a webinar with Elevation Church, exploring how the success they’ve had with video streaming.
+You can watch the recording online.